 The Fireman or Woman

-Typically seen - Running to a car (which is probably illegally parked) with a smartphone glued to one ear.
+Typically seen: Running to a car (which is probably illegally parked) with a smartphone glued to one ear.

-Typically seen - Rushing from work to chair the Parent/Teacher Association meeting.
+Typically seen: Rushing from work to chair the Parent-Teacher Association meeting.

-The Chatty Kathy
+The Chatty Cathy

 Born to socialize, you have astounding oral communication skills and can't resist exercising them at every opportunity.
 You know everyone in the office, and all of your co-workers have been fully apprised of your medical problems, family history, and what you had for dinner yesterday.
-Every interaction becomes a long drawn out conversation - especially if there's an unpleasant task dawning that you'd like to put off.
+Every interaction becomes a long drawn-out conversation, especially if there's an unpleasant task dawning that you'd like to put off.

-You have a compulsion to cross all the "t's" and dot all the "i's", preferably with elaborate whorls and curlicues.
+You have a compulsion to cross all the "t's" and dot all the "i's," preferably with elaborate whorls and curlicues.
 Exactitude is your watchword, and you feel that no rushed job can be a good job.
 Finishing tasks to your satisfaction is such a problem you need more time zones, not just more time.

-Typically seen - Hunched over latest project.
+Typically seen: Hunched over latest project.